gtunell/AMA.jl/README.md

 using AMA
 ```

-Declare the linear models to solve as:
+Declare the linear models to solve such as:

 ```julia
 h = [0.
 0. 0.
 0.  -1.1  0.
 0. 0.
 1. 1.
 0. 0.;